blynkkk/blynkkk.github.io/readme.md

 * Should be portable across similar devices (or same technology/programming language), if possible
 * Should detect and notify the user about [troubles](http://blynkkk.github.io/#troubleshooting) where possible (especially Flood)

-### Adding new HW board to the Blynk mobile app
+### Adding new Hardware Description JSON

-Different boards can be added by creating JSON board description file.
+Blynk app uses this file to correctly work with all the variaety of hardware.
+It's like a pinout diagram.

 ```json
 {